tendermint/tendermint/UPGRADING.md

 * CLI commands and flags are all now hyphen-case instead of snake_case.
   Make sure to adjust any scripts that calls a cli command with snake_casing

+### API Changes

+The p2p layer was reimplemented as part of the 0.35 release cycle, and all reactors were refactored.
+As part of that work these implementations moved into the `internal` package and are no longer considered part of the public Go API of tendermint.
+Accordingly, the space `node` package was changed to reduce access to tendermint
+internals: applications that use tendermint as a library will need to change to accommodate these changes.

 ## v0.34.0

 **Upgrading to Tendermint 0.34 requires a blockchain restart.**